Post-Selection Inference for Generalized Linear Models with Many Controls: Auxiliary Results for Penalized and Post-Model Selection Estimators

 In this section we state relevant theoretical results on the performance of the $\ell_1$-penalized Logistic regression estimators, heteroscedastic Lasso with estimated weights estimators and the associated post-model selection estimators.
 The analysis of the latter builds upon the analysis of Lasso under heteroscedasticity of \cite{BellChenChernHans:nonGauss} and it was developed in \cite{BelloniChernozhukovKato2013b}.
 The analysis of the former builds upon the work of \cite{Bach2010} that established rates for $\ell_1$-penalized Logistic regression exploiting self-concordance.
 The main design condition relies on the restricted eigenvalue proposed in \cite{BickelRitovTsybakov2009}, namely for $\tilde x_i =(d_i, x_i' )'$

-where $\cc = (c+1)/(c-1)$ for the slack constant $c>1$.
-In the original setting of \cite{BickelRitovTsybakov2009} for least squares we have $f_i=1$ and it is well known that $\kappa_\cc$ is bounded away from zero if $\cc$ is bounded for any subset $T\subset \{1,\ldots,p\}$ with $|T|\leq s$ if the sparse eigenvalues of order $Cs$ are well behaved (bounded away from zero and from above uniformly) for suitably large constant $C$.
-When analyzing the logistic regression, the weights will be set to $f_i = \sqrt{w_i}$.
+where $\cc = (c+1)/(c-1)$ for the slack constant $c>1$ and $\mu_i$ are problem specific weights.
+In the original setting of \cite{BickelRitovTsybakov2009} for least squares we have $\mu_i=1$ and it is well known that $\kappa_\cc$ is bounded away from zero if $\cc$ is bounded for any subset $T\subset \{1,\ldots,p\}$ with $|T|\leq s$ if the sparse eigenvalues of order $Cs$ are well behaved (bounded away from zero and from above uniformly) for suitably large constant $C$.
+When analyzing the logistic regression, the weights will be set to $\mu_i = \sqrt{w_i}$.